-A flavorful way to get protein and essential B vitamins, enjoy this lamb dish warm; with roasted root vegetables, a root vegetable puree or cooked greens.
-The teccino or dandy blend gives the cocoa rub a coffee flavor that's complex and adds to the earthiness.
+A flavorful way to get protein and essential B vitamins, enjoy this lamb dish.
+We like it warm with roasted root vegetables, a root vegetable puree, or cooked greens.
+The Teeccino or Dandy Blend gives the cocoa rub a coffee flavor that’s complex and adds to the earthiness.

 prep time: 15 minutes